On the Parameterized Complexity of Learning First-Order Logic: Introduction

 \section{Introduction}

-We study the complexity of Boolean classification (a.k.a. concept learning) problems in an abstract setting where hypotheses are specified by formulas of first-order logic over finite structures.

-Boolean classification is a supervised learning problem: the goal is to learn an unknown Boolean function $c^*:\X\to\{0,1\}$, the \emph{target function} or \emph{target concept}, defined on an \emph{instance space} $\X$, from a sequence $(x_1,\lambda_1),\ldots,(x_m,\lambda_m)\in\X\times\{0,1\}$ of \emph{labelled examples}, where (in the simplest setting) for all $i$ the label $\lambda_i$ is the target value $c^*(x_i)$.
-Given the labelled examples, the learner computes a hypothesis $h:\X\to\{0,1\}$ that is supposed to be close to to the target concept $c^*$.
-To make this problem feasible at all, we usually assume that the target concept is from some restricted \emph{concept class} $\C$, and the hypothesis from a \emph{hypothesis class}~$\mathcal H$, which may or may not coincide with $\C$.
+We study the complexity of learning first-order queries from examples.
+This is a Boolean classification problem where hypotheses are specified by formulas of first-order logic over finite structures.
+In Boolean classification problems, the goal is to learn an unknown Boolean function $f^*:\X\to\{0,1\}$, the \emph{target function}, defined on an \emph{instance space} $\X$, from a sequence $(x_1,\lambda_1),\ldots,(x_m,\lambda_m)\in\X\times\{0,1\}$ of \emph{labelled examples}, where (in the simplest setting) for all $i$ the label $\lambda_i$ is the target value $f^*(x_i)$.
+Given the labelled examples, the learner computes a hypothesis $h:\X\to\{0,1\}$ that is supposed to be close to the target function $f^*$.
+To make this problem feasible at all, one usually assumes that the hypothesis is from some restricted \emph{hypothesis class}~$\mathcal H$.
+If the target function is also from this class, we call the learning problem \emph{realisable}, but we do not insist on this.
 We mainly frame our results in Valiant's \emph{probably approximately correct (PAC) learning} model \cite{Valiant_PAC} and the more general \emph{agnostic PAC learning} model \cite{Haussler}.
-In the latter, we do not require a fixed target concept and instead just assume that there is an unknown probability distribution $\mathcal D$ on $\X\times\{0,1\}$.
-Then the learner's goal is to find a hypothesis $h$ in the hypothesis class that minimizes the probability $\Pr_{(x,\lambda)\sim\mathcal D}(h(x)\neq \lambda)$ of being wrong on a random (unseen) example.
+In the latter, we do not require a fixed target function and instead just assume that there is an unknown probability distribution $\mathcal D$ on $\X\times\{0,1\}$.
+Then the learner's goal is to find a hypothesis $h$ in the hypothesis class that minimises the probability $\Pr_{(x,\lambda)\sim\mathcal D}\big(h(x)\neq \lambda\big)$ of being wrong on a random (unseen) example.
 This probability is known as the \emph{generalisation error} (or \emph{risk}) of the hypothesis.
 It is known that, information theoretically, PAC learning and agnostic PAC learning are possible if and only if the hypothesis class $\mathcal H$ has bounded VC dimension \cite{bluehrhau+89,vapche71}.
-It is also known that if this is the case, then we can cast the algorithmic problem as a minimisation problem known as \emph{empirical risk minimisation}: find the hypothesis $h\in\mathcal H$ that minimises the \emph{training error} (a.k.a. \emph{empirical risk}) $\frac{1}{m}|\{h(x_i)\neq \lambda_i\mid 1\le i\le m\}|$.
+It is also known that if this is the case, then we can cast the algorithmic problem as a minimisation problem known as \emph{empirical risk minimisation}: find the hypothesis $h\in\mathcal H$ that minimises the \emph{training error} (a.k.a. \emph{empirical risk}), that is, the fraction of falsely classified training examples.
 An approximate minimisation with an additive error $\epsilon$ is sufficient for an (agnostic) PAC learning algorithm.